sasfog/Open-PupilEXT/Misc/Build_env_FAQ.md

 Build does not start because CMake or Ninja are missing, or spurious "cannot find" problems arise.

 SOLUTION:
-- Ensure that the necessary packages exist on your system, and download them if not.
+- Ensure that the necessary packages exist on your system, and download them if not (e.g. using: `brew install ninja nasm pkg-config cmake`)
 - Ensure that cmake path is correctly set in settings.json (to find out e.g. where CMake is located on your machine, just type "which cmake" in the terminal)
 - Note that there may be a Clang supplied with your XCode already, also one that is installed alongside Qt if you put a checkbox for that in the Qt downloader manager.

+---

+PROBLEM:

+Qt installer is stuck because it cannot fetch package data.

+SOLUTION:

+Add a new mirror and let it find there, e.g. using: `open -a qtinstall.app --args --mirror https://ftp.fau.de/qtproject/`